Flying Squirrel Adventures is a free outdoor nature program for young and old in the heart of the Valley.

 We know that nature is always teaching.
 Flying Squirrel Adventures helps

-facilitate learning about nature IN nature by bringing people together to share, explore and grow.
-We will help you connect with nature through games, activities, challenges, discussions, presentations, workshops and more!
+facilitate learning about nature IN nature by bringing people together to learn, share, and explore.
+We will help you connect with nature and a community of nature lovers through games, activities, challenges, discussions, presentations, workshops and more!

 The Flying Squirrel is a symbol of being curious and having fun in nature!
 Also, the flying squirrel is active all through the year, and is very social and hangs out with a group.
 Just like us!